Affiliations: University of Rochester & Carleton University

 Research interests: Syntax, morphology

-Sam is currently working on her master’s thesis, which examines the phenomenon of so-called long-distance agreement from an LRFG perspective.
-The languages she is focusing on are Ojibwe and Hindi-Urdu.
+Sam’s master’s thesis examined the phenomenon of so-called long-distance agreement from an LRFG perspective.
+The languages she focused on were Ojibwe and Hindi-Urdu.